 William Key

-William Key took over the running of the Anstruther and Crail Breweries in 1874, following the death of his brother, John Melville Key.
-He continued to run the Crail Brewery under the partnership of James Key & Son, but ran the Anstruther Brewery under his own name.
+William Key took over the running of the Anstruther Brewery in 1874, following the death of his brother, John Melville Key, After his father James's death in 1886 he inherited the brewery, which he then ran under his own name.

 The trademark of the business was a key on a background of barley.

-When he retired in 1905 he sold off the Anstruther Brewery and associated aerated water interests, and handed over management of the Crail Brewery to his brother, Thomas.
+When he retired in 1905 he sold off the Anstruther Brewery and associated aerated water interests to the Anstruther Aerated Water Company.

 Amongst the beers produced by the brewery was Double Brown Stout.